1TSHARUKA/Pedestrian_Safety_Analysis/README.md

 <p>
 This project analyzes the conditions associated with serious or fatal pedestrian-involved road collisions in Great Britain using the 2023 Road Safety Data published by the UK Department for Transport.
+The working paper has been published on <a href="https://arxiv.org/abs/2512.04022">arXiv</a>.
 </p>

 <p>